 Only about half the states have large national parks like Yellowstone or Glacier National Park.
 Many fall into one of the other 19 groups the National Park Service uses to describe them.
 They include monuments, battlefields, military parks, historical parks, and historic sites.
 They also include lakeshores, seashores, recreation areas, scenic rivers and trails.
 And the White House, too!

-Some interesting facts about national parks:
+Some WONDERful facts about national parks:

 The largest national park is Wrangell-St. Elias National Park and Preserve in Alaska (13.2 million acres).